 - Memory problems

 This led Myers to coin the term “shell shocked” to describe the combination of symptoms seen in blast victims.
-Nowadays, shell shock is known as PTSD.
+Today, shell shock is known as PTSD.

 Myers and most doctors at the time considered shell shock to be a purely psychological disorder.
-However, today’s science has shown that these symptoms are primarily due to physical changes in the brain.
+However, today’s science has shown that these symptoms primarily result from physical changes in the brain.

 Up next, we’ll discuss treatment interventions for blast-induced traumatic brain injuries.